One of my favourite steak sauces – a creamy Peppercorn Sauce made with brandy or cognac, beef broth, cream and plenty of crushed peppercorns.

-There are a handful of truly great sauces in this world that are deceptively simple to make, and this Creamy Peppercorn Sauce is one of them.
+There are a handful of truly great sauces in this world that are deceptively simple to make, and this creamy pepper sauce for steak is one of them.

 PS Note how I’m searing the sides of the steak ↑↑↑ Always sear the fat strip.
 Nobody likes a big fat rubbery strip of fat on their steak!